Agentfounder vs The AI CoFounder (cofounder.ai)

 The AI CoFounder advises.
 It helps you think through strategy and generates documents.
 When the conversation ends, nothing else happens.
 Your startup waits for you.

-Consider this real example: Co-Founder built the very website you're reading right now.
-Not just the copy — the Next.js app, the Stripe integration, 23 blog posts, 10 interactive tools, 72 pages of SEO content, and the CI/CD pipeline.
-Over 100+ autonomous sessions.
-Zero human code written.
+Consider this real example: Agentfounder built the very website you're reading right now.
+Not just the copy — the Next.js app, the Stripe integration, 28 blog posts, 18 interactive tools, 101 pages of content, and the CI/CD pipeline.
+Over 432+ autonomous sessions.
+95%+ AI-authored code — the human steered, the AI built.

 That's not guidance.
 That's execution.